LLM Coding Patterns

-This is a running log of recurring failure patterns that I have encountered when using LLMs for coding work — across GitHub Copilot, Cursor, Claude Code, and others.
-These are not bugs but tendencies that appear across tools and models.
-Knowing them makes reviews faster.
+This is a running log of recurring patterns that I have encountered when using LLMs for coding work — across GitHub Copilot, Cursor, Claude Code, and others.
+Most are failure modes: not bugs but tendencies that appear across tools and models, and knowing them makes reviews faster.
+A few are shifts in how to work with these tools — like being more deliberate about cost.
 Each pattern appeared multiple times; some may fade with newer models.

 Over-engineering — solves the general case, not the specific one